digitaldias/Adr/Docs/Adr/0003-use-static-helper-classes-instead-of-di-and-services.md

-# 1. Stick to static helper classes
+# 1. Use static helper classes instead of DI and services

 2023-06-07